InanImran/Whatsapp-Clone-New/Documentation/Manuals/Step1.md

 The public folder contains assets that we do not want to change.
 When we will finally prepare app for production `create-react-app` will place those assets ina  build folder and reference them into HTML template.

 TODO: Look at manifest.json
+and follow along original manual and look at files.